WilmerU7899/github-tutorial/README.md

     * **NEVER TO DO IT IN ROOT DIRECTORY**

-`git status`  -  Optional command to see what files have been edited sicne the last commit
+`git status`  -  Optional command to see what files have been edited sicne the last commit.

-`git add`  -
+`git add`  -  adds any changes made in file to the stage to be committed.
+* This command could be used in variuos ways.
+You could choose what you want to add to the stage and what you don't want to add in the stage.
+    * `git add <file.ext>`  -  add the file(s) to the stage to be committed
+    * `git add .`  -  adds all files that have changes

 `git commmit`  -  take a ‘snapshot’ of the files on the stage.
 The message should be present-tense and describe what was modified in this snapshot
 `git log`
 ---